𝐑𝐞𝐯𝐢𝐞𝐰 𝐎𝐟 𝐓𝐡𝐞 𝐁𝐚𝐭𝐭𝐥𝐞 𝐎𝐟 𝐁𝐚𝐝𝐫

 2. The foregoing Verse clearly indicates that it was a time when the Muslims could expect either the trade caravan or the army coming from Mecca.
 Historians allege that it speaks of the time when the Prophet (p) had reached Badr.
 But we know that by the time the Prophet (p) reached Badr, the trade caravan had safely passed off.

 3. Another point that deserves to be noted is that, of the two bodies of infidels spoken of in this verse, one is the trade caravan and the other a force splendid and equipped Ghair Dhat Shaukatah, namely the Quriahs army advancing from Mecca to give battle.
-The verse also clarifies that a section of the Muslims were in favour of an attack on the caravan, which God disapproved in these words.
+The verse also clarifies that a section of the Muslims was in favor of an attack on the caravan, which God disapproved of in these words.

 ‘And you would fain have that the one without arms were yours; whilst besought to justify the truth by His words and to falsify the false even though the guilty ones were averse.’ – Quran 8:4